|Type||Master, full degree studies|

 Official English translation of the undergraduate/bachelor diploma, if the language of the original is not English.

 If the applicant takes their final examination during the current semester and their degree certificate (diploma) is not issued before the application deadline, a certification is required, which verifies that the applicant will presumably receive a degree.
 In case of being accepted as a student, however, the applicant must present the diploma upon enrolment at the latest.
-Official English translation of the undergraduate/bachelor diploma, if the language of the original is not English.
-It can be a translation from the University as well.

 The entry qualification documents are accepted in the following languages: English.